|Densify||Depth point cloud||Depth & dense fusion|

 This option allows switching between the densification algorithms:

-- HW accelerated (Default): The densification will be computed using a GPU-capable algorithm.
+- Hardware accelerated (Default): The densification will be computed using a GPU-capable algorithm.
 This option can contribute to reduced processing time.

 - Standard: The densification will be computed using the standard algorithm.